-Summer's here and that means it's time to break out the grill and get your grub on.
+Whether it's the start, middle, or end of summer, it's prime-time grilling season.
 If you find yourself without a grill, however, it may seem as if half your summer plans of swimming by the pool while stuffing hot dogs in your face could be ruined.

 If you happen to have a large terracotta planter at home, you can turn it into a makeshift BBQ with little effort.
 Plus it's big enough to grill more than one burger patty at a time, so this might be your best chance when hosting a party!
-You'll need some aluminum foil, some kind of grate (e.g. fence wire, replacement grill grate, etc.), charcoal, the clay pot and its water saucer (to act as the grill lid).
-Click here for the how-to.
+You'll need some aluminum foil, some kind of grate (e.g., fence wire, replacement grill grate, etc.), charcoal, the clay pot, and its water saucer (to act as the grill lid).

-Hey, maybe you don't have friends or neighbors with a wok you can borrow, but surely you can use your various other kitchen supplies as a make-shift smoker.
+Hey, maybe you don't have friends or neighbors with a wok you can borrow, but surely you can use your various other kitchen supplies as a makeshift smoker.
 Plus, there are endless dad jokes to be made about being a "pot smoker" when you use this method, so have at it!
-See the how-to here.

 Whether you're just cooking some sliders for yourself or grilling kebabs for friends on the 4th of July, you'll be able to make a grill for any circumstance this summer.
 You're only limited by your imagination and the amount of coals you bought.
 Which one of these DIY grills and smokers is your favorite?